sguertl/flying-pi/README.md

 At the top of the screen you can make following settings:
 + Activate/deactivate altitude control
 + Adjust trims for yaw, pitch and roll

+If altitude control is deactivated, the button has the background color blue and you can control the drone manually.
+A click on __Altitude Control__ turns the background color to red and sets the speed to 50 % (although the joystick is not at 50 %).
+When altitude control is activated, you can just control yaw, pitch and roll while speed is regulated by the drone itself.

+Trims can be adjusted by choosing the radio button and moving the seekbar:
++ Plus Yaw: Turn right
++ Minus Yaw: Turn left
++ Plus Pitch: Move forward
++ Minus Pitch: Move backward
++ Plus roll: Move right
++ Minus roll: Move left